Universa Investments: Background

 In September 2011, Universa was stated to be raising $1 billion to start a Macro fund.

-On March 1, 2014, Universa moved its headquarters from Santa Monica, California to Miami, Florida to take advantage of the city’s business and tax policies.
+On March 1, 2014, Universa moved its headquarters from Santa Monica, California to Miami, Florida to take advantage of the city's business and tax policies.

 During the 2015–2016 stock market selloff, Universa had a return on 20% in August 2015 which resulted in a $1 billion gain.

 In 2017, CalPERS hired Universa to provide tail risk hedging protection to its investments.
 In 2020, CalPERS terminated Universa's role citing it had found cheaper and better alternatives.

-In 2018, The Wall Street Journal reported that “a strategy consisting of just a 3.3% position in Universa with the rest invested passively in the S&P 500 index had a compound annual return of 12.3% in the 10 years through February (2018), far better than the S&P 500 itself” (and portfolios with “more traditional hedges”).
+In 2018, The Wall Street Journal reported that "a strategy consisting of just a 3.3% position in Universa with the rest invested passively in the S&P 500 index had a compound annual return of 12.3% in the 10 years through February (2018), far better than the S&P 500 itself" (and portfolios with "more traditional hedges").

-In March 2020, the tail-risk fund had a return of 3,612% due to effects caused by the COVID-19 pandemic.
-By the end of the first quarter in 2020, the return had increased to 4,144%.
+In March 2020, Universa, in a letter to investors, estimated it had a return of 3,612% on invested capital in its strategy due to effects caused by the COVID-19 pandemic.